Nita Ambani

-Nita Mukesh Ambani (née Dalal, born 1 November 1963) is an Indian businesswoman and philanthropist.
+Nita Mukesh Ambani (née Ravindra Dalal; born 1 November 1963) is an Indian businesswoman and philanthropist.
 She is the chairperson and founder of the Reliance Foundation, Dhirubhai Ambani International School and a director of Reliance Industries.
 She is married to Reliance Industries Limited's chairman and managing director Mukesh Ambani.
-With a family fortune estimated in excess of US$117.8 billion (March 2024), the Ambani's are among the richest in the world.
+With a family fortune estimated in excess of US$113.5 billion (November 2025), the Ambanis are among the richest in the world.
 She is also an art collector and the owner of the Indian Premier League cricket team Mumbai Indians.